-20 Jul Street food places not to be missed # 1 – Pizza
+20 Jul Street food in Rome not to be missed # 1 – Pizza

 Are you in Rome only for a couple of days with a long list of attractions to visit and don’t want to miss a moment?
-Or do you simply want to experience some of the local best street food vendors?
+Or do you simply want to experience some of the local best street food in Rome?

 Here is a list of some of my favorite places that can satisfy all tastes, from the classic pizza by the slice to the trendiest supplì versions!
 In this first post, I am going to start with an Italian must-eat: Pizza!

 Among the most popular street food in Rome is the Pizza al Taglio, where taglio means “by the cut”.
 It is baked in large rectangular trays you can see at the counter.

 You will find plenty of pizzerie al taglio close to the main attractions.
 Do not expect air conditioning, comfortable seats or WiFi.
 They’re more like shops and the best are usually small places where you will find no seats at all.
 But when in Rome do (and eat) like the Romans do.
 You will enjoy your hot and crispy slice standing by the counter or will take away your iconic pizza.

 Being said that there are different versions of pizza dough, more or less thick or crispy, overall the pizza slice you get at the pizzerie al taglio is a little thicker than the pizza you can find at a restaurant or proper pizzeria.

 You will have to choose among the various flavors, such as the classic Margherita, with tomato and mozzarella, or sliced zucchini, ham and mozzarella, indicate how much you want and then it will be weighed and priced for you.

 My favourite places for street food in Rome: pizzerie al taglio

 Finally, some of my favorite places for street food in Rome and pizza al taglio (in no particular order of preference) are: